siulong/peony/data/system-file-manager/en_US/index.md

 * Way 2:Selected, Delete
 * Way 3:Select it and drag it to the "Trash"on the desktop

-If the deleted files are on a removable device, eject the device without emptying the Trash, the deleted files on the removable device may not be visible on other operating systems, but they still exist;When the device is reinserted into the system used to delete this file, it will be visible in the Trash.
+If the deleted files are on removable devices, or some remote directories and special directories, the deletion option is to delete permanently, and the local file deletion option is to delete to the Recycle bin, where the deleted files can be seen.

 Delete permanently:
 * Way 1:Delete again in the "Trash"